NourhanSaeed707/Design-pattern/Structural-Design-Pattern/Adapter.md

 - Then in main class we instantiate a object from **(EmployeeClassAdapter)** and instance from  **(BusinessCardDesigner)** and call a **(designCard())** that expects a Customer class

 # Implementation Object Adapter:
+- This best way to use constructor to define adaptee.
+- we using composition instead of inheritace.
 ![image](https://github.com/NourhanSaeed707/Design-pattern/assets/64387352/47fe3de4-7e20-4e5e-a882-b042e52eaa74)